Ankit-Raj27/Ankit-Raj27/Readme.md

     </a>&nbsp;&nbsp;
 </p>

-  <b>I</b>’m Ankit Raj, a 19-year old tech enthusiast passionate about Web Development.
-I'm Currently pursuing my Bachelor's degree in Computer Science.
+  <b>I</b>’m Ankit Raj, a 19-year old tech enthusiast, currently pursuing my Bachelor's degree in Computer Science.
 I sometimes spend my time gaming and binge watching YouTube videos.

-I also love to read and debate about Philosophy & History.

-While not working on a project, you'll find me watching a Crime thriller or jamming to some Trap Metal banger.

 Here is a list of the technologies that I'm familar with!